Furikuda/bork/docs/development.rst

 Using Vagrant
 -------------

-We use Vagrant for the automated creation of testing environments and borgbackup standalone binaries for various platforms.
+We use Vagrant for the automated creation of testing environments and borkbackup standalone binaries for various platforms.

 For better security, there is no automatic sync in the VM to host direction.